constructor-tech/attest-speech-analysis-tool/README.md

 ### Extra Packages

-1. **Nemo Text Normalization for Character Distance, and Phoneme Distance**: Install `nemo-text-processing==0.2.2rc0`.
-By default, text normalization is not performed to calculate to compute character and phoneme distance.
+1. **Nemo Text Normalization for CER, WER, PER, Character Distance, and Phoneme Distance**: Install `nemo-text-processing==0.2.2rc0`.
+By default, text normalization is not performed to compute metrics that rely on text comparison.
 If you encounter issues on MacOS or Windows, refer to the [official installation guide](https://github.com/NVIDIA/NeMo-text-processing?tab=readme-ov-file#installation).

 ## Getting Started